+- Publication Costs: Enter the total publication funds requested.
 The proposal budget may request funds for the costs of documenting, preparing, publishing or otherwise making available to others the findings and products of the work conducted under the award.
 In the budget justification, include supporting information.
-Indicate the basis for the cost estimate (quotes from vendors or suppliers, past experience of similar items, or some other basis). • Consultant Services: Enter total funds requested for all consultant, the services he/she will perform, total number of days, travel costs, and total estimated costs.
-Indicate the basis for the cost estimate (quotes from vendors or suppliers, past experience of similar items, or some other basis). • Automatic Data Processing (ADP)/Computer Services: Enter total funds requested for ADP/Computer Services.
+Indicate the basis for the cost estimate (quotes from vendors or suppliers, past experience of similar items, or some other basis). - Consultant Services: Enter total funds requested for all consultant services.
+In the budget justification, identify each consultant, the services he/she will perform, total number of days, travel costs, and total estimated costs.
+Indicate the basis for the cost estimate (quotes from vendors or suppliers, past experience of similar items, or some other basis). - ADP/Computer Services: Enter total funds requested for ADP/Computer Services.
 Cloud computing costs must be included under this item.
 The cost of computer services, including computer-based retrieval of scientific, technical and education information may be requested.
 In the budget justification, include the established computer service rates at the proposing organization if applicable.
-Indicate the basis for the cost estimate (quotes from vendors or suppliers, past experience of similar items, or some other basis). • Subawards/Consortium/Contractual Costs: Enter total costs for all subawards/consortium organizations and other contractual costs proposed for the project.
-In the budget justification, justify the details. • Equipment or Facility Rental/User Fees: Enter total funds requested for Equipment or Facility Rental/User Fees.
+Indicate the basis for the cost estimate (quotes from vendors or suppliers, past experience of similar items, or some other basis). - Subawards/Consortium/Contractual Costs: Enter total costs for all subawards/consortium organizations and other contractual costs proposed for the project.
+In the budget justification, justify the details. - Equipment or Facility Rental/User Fees: Enter total funds requested for Equipment or Facility Rental/User Fees.
 In the budget justification, identify each rental/user fee and justify.
-Indicate the basis for the cost estimate (quotes from vendors or suppliers, past experience of similar items, or some other basis). • Alterations and Renovations: Enter total funds requested for Alterations and Renovations in the budget justification, itemize by category and justify the costs of alterations and renovations, including repairs, painting, removal or installation of partitions, shielding, or · · Use the budget justification to further itemize and justify.
-Section G This represents Total Direct Costs (Sections A through F).
-Direct Costs · · · · · · · · · · · · · · · · · · · Section H Enter the Indirect Cost information, including the rates and bases being Other Indirect Costs used, for each field.
+Indicate the basis for the cost estimate (quotes from vendors or suppliers, past experience of similar items, or some other basis). - Alterations and Renovations: Enter total funds requested for Alterations and Renovations.
+In the budget justification, itemize by category and justify the costs of alterations and renovations, including repairs, painting, removal or installation of partitions, shielding, or air conditioning.
+Where applicable, provide the square footage and costs.

+Other: Add text to describe any other Direct Costs not requested above.
+Enter costs associated with "Other" item(s).
+Use the budget justification to further itemize and justify.
+Section G Direct Costs This represents Total Direct Costs (Sections A through F).
+Section H Other Indirect Costs Enter the Indirect Cost information, including the rates and bases being used, for each field.
 Only four general categories of indirect costs are allowed/requested on this form, so please consolidate if needed.
 Include the cognizant Federal agency and contact information if using a negotiated rate agreement.
 Within the budget justification, explain the use of multiple rates, if multiple rates are used.
 Section I This is the total of Sections G and H. Total Direct and Indirect Costs